 The only way to end a tenancy before the fixed term expires is if:

-the landlord agrees you can leave (Surrendering the tenancy)
+the landlord agrees you can leave (known as ‘surrendering the tenancy’)

-the tenant/landlord finds a replacement tenant (Under mutual agreement)
+the tenant/landlord finds a replacement tenant (known as ‘mutual agreement’)

-Check the tenancy agreement to see if it has a break clause.
+Check your tenancy agreement (or occupation contract) to see if it has a break clause.
 A break clause allows the landlord or tenant to end the tenancy before the end of the fixed term.

 The tenancy agreement will tell you: